Bottereus History, Family Crest & Coats of Arms

 "The estate of Trevethow, [in the parish of Lelant, Cornwall] which is sometimes called the manor of Lelant and Trevethow, belonged at a very early period to the ancient family of Bottreaux; after which it became successively the property of Godolphin and Praed."

-Important Dates for the Bottereus family
+Early History of the Bottereus family

 This web page shows only a small excerpt of our Bottereus research.
 Another 323 words (23 lines of text) covering the years 1130, 1147, 1155, 1193, 1197, 1198, 1203, 1273, 1273, 1277, 1302, 1500, 1672, 1337, 1391, 1367, 1395, 1389, 1462, 1415 and 1643 are included under the topic Early Bottereus History in all our PDF Extended History products and printed products wherever possible.